meinac/easy_redis/README.md

 # EasyRedis

-Helper methods for activerecord objects to use redis easily Don't worry about the type casting.
+Helper methods for activerecord objects to use redis easily.
+Don't worry about the type casting.
 EasyRedis does type conversions!

 ## Installation